lukyblanco/SharedExpensesCalculator/README.md

-# web_calculator
+# Shared Expenses Calculator

-A new Flutter project.
+A new Flutter project by lukyblanco.